Index: Fall in New York: What to do and What to see

 - September 4th, is the day dedicated to Brazil, Brazilian Day, to celebrate the Independence in Brazil.
 Brazilian music and colors fill the street of Little Brazil near Times Square.
 The next day, you can instead attend the extravagant and colorful Caribbean Parade - the New York Caribbean Carnival held in Brooklyn with dances, music and lots of typical Caribbean foods.
 A tip for you, if you want to participate, but you do not like to be in the middle of crowded places with lots of people, go early on in the morning, as time goes by, temperatures, crowds and more will rise ....
 The true Parade dedicated to Labor Day will be held on September 10th, the parade celebrates Workers, and departs from 44th Street going towards 67th Street along the Fifth Avenue.

-- Fashion Week from the 7th to the 15th of September hosts the greatest fashion designers.
-Many of the events are invitation-only but for some you can buy the Fashion Week 2018- tickets
+- Fashion Week of September hosts the greatest fashion designers.
+Many of the events are invitation-only but for some you can buy the Fashion Week - All Shows

 - Remember Little Italy for the Feast of San Gennaro (September 15th – 25th) the most popular Italian festival.
 Although Little Italy is no longer the historic Little Italy we once knew, during the Feast we can find some authentic Italian vibes with Italian musicians, foods and vendors.
 If you want something even more authentic, you will find it in Arthur Avenue, the Little Italy of the Bronx.
 You can go there with our licensed New York City Tour Guide Irene.